miguelcobain/ember-data-cascade-delete/README.md

 Composition relationships represents a "part-whole" relationship such that class B is an integral part of class A.
 This relationship is typically used if objects of class A can't logically exist without having a class B object.

-E.g, if a `Human` model "has many" `Leg`s, we generally want to destroy the legs along with the Human.
+E.g, if a `Human` model "has many" `Leg`s, we want to destroy the legs if/when the Human is destroyed.

 For such cases, we need to "cascade delete" the related models along with the parent model.
 This addon provides a Mixin with this functionality for you to add to any adapter in your ember app.